Content

 Creating a link

-Links are added by clicking an issue and dragging a link to its destination issue.
+Links are added by clicking an work item and dragging a link to its destination work item.

-• Click the issue where the link shall start and a “link handle” is displayed:
+- Click the work item where the link shall start and a “link handle” is displayed:

-• Drag from the handle to the issue to link to.
+- Drag from the handle to the work item to link to.

-• While dragging, a black arrow visualizes the link to create and issues under the mouse change to green to indicate valid link destinations.
+- While dragging, a black arrow visualizes the link to create and work items under the mouse change to green to indicate valid link destinations.

 Modifying a link

-• Drag either end of the link to the desired issue.
+- Drag either end of the link to the desired work item.

-• Drop it when the destination issue is highlighted with green.
+- Drop it when the destination work item is highlighted with green.

-• The destination issue is marked with green if the move is allowed.
+- The destination work item is marked with green if the move is allowed.

 Deleting a link